Iskon0366/TacxAssignment/README.md

 Tools | Purpose
 ------------ | -------------
 Java | Main language
-Maven | Build anagement tool to manage dependencies Intellij | IDE
+Maven | Build management tool to manage dependencies Intellij | IDE
 Cucumber | BDD Framework (Added as a dependency and as a plugin) Gherkin | Used in feature files for scenarios (Added as plugin in IDE )